Verification is a process used to verify certain information on the FAFSA to ensure its accuracy.

-If you are selected for verification by the federal processor, there will be an asterisk next to your Expected Family Contribution (EFC) on your Student Aid Report (SAR).
+If you are selected for verification by the Department of Education, there will be an asterisk next to your Expected Family Contribution (EFC) on your Student Aid Report (SAR).
 You will also be informed of having been selected for verification in the SAR Acknowledgment letter.
 You can view your SAR online.

 You will also receive a "Missing Information" email from UB's Office of Financial Aid.
 This will direct you to view your "To Do List" in your MyUB Portal.
 This will also indicate the outstanding items we need before we can complete your verification process.